-The Best MOD Converter Tools: 6 Tested Picks for 2026
+The Best MOD Converter Tools: 6 Top Picks for 2026

-Convert MOD camcorder files to MP4, MKV, or AVI with six tested converters.
-Free and paid picks for Windows and Mac, with first-party speed notes.
+Convert MOD camcorder files to MP4, MKV, or AVI with six converter tools.
+Free and paid picks for Windows and Mac, ranked by speed and ease of use.

 A good MOD converter is what gets old camcorder footage onto modern devices.
-We tested six tools on a Windows 11 desktop and a 2023 MacBook Air, using our own MOD clips from a JVC Everio GZ-MS130, and ranked them by output quality, conversion speed, and how painless the interface felt.
+The six tools below cover Windows and Mac, and they’re ranked by output quality, conversion speed, and how painless the interface is for a non-technical user.

 Only convert clips from your own camcorder or device, or with explicit permission from the owner.